fishcus/KAP-manual/en/installation/config/configuration.en.md

 * **kylin.cube.is-automerge-enabled**

   The auto merge function is enabled by default.
 If this setting is set to false, the function will be closed.
-Although the auto merge thresholds were setted, the merge job would not be built.
+Although the auto merge thresholds were set, the merge job would not be built.

 * **kap.job.merge-dict-on-yarn**